Human Resources

 Our Approach

 Given the broad recognition of the importance of addressing human rights risks that arise across the value chain, companies have recently been subject to growing public demand for establishing human rights protection frameworks that are closely aligned with the nature of each business and addressing diverse human rights risks.
 There is also the risk that failure or any delays to properly address human rights issues may result in the loss of trust in the Company and its reputation in society, as well as the risk that it may ultimately lose business.
-In response, NTT Communications has been working to ensure respect for human rights by establishing the Rules for Preventing Harassment under its Basic Policy on Human Rights Education.
+In response, NTT DOCOMO BUSINESS has been working to ensure respect for human rights by establishing the Rules for Preventing Harassment under its Basic Policy on Human Rights Education.
 To raise human rights awareness, we also conduct training for all full-time and temporary employees, disclose case studies, publish messages from top management regarding human rights education, distribute e-mails to employees, and widely disseminate information on internal and external contact points for human rights.
-NTT Communications also conducts human rights due diligence and other measures to address human rights risks in the value chain.
-By pursuing these proactive human rights education activities and promoting human rights due diligence initiatives to enhance human rights management, we intend to establish a corporate constitution that does not tolerate any form of discrimination, create bright and vibrant workplaces, and realize a value chain that respects human rights.
+NTT DOCOMO BUSINESS also conducts human rights due diligence and other measures to address human rights risks in the value chain.
+By pursuing these proactive human rights education activities and promoting human rights due diligence initiatives to enhance human rights management, we intend to establish a corporate constitution that does not tolerate any form of discrimination, that creates bright and vibrant workplaces, and that realizes a value chain that respects human rights.

 Governance